facebook/flow/docs/02-react-example.md

 > NOTE
 >
-> This error may not currently be in your list of errors do to a fix that
+> This error may not currently be in your list of errors due to a fix that
 > has already been applied.

 Take the following error: